amitmse/in_Python_/Others/README.md

 - The mean, median and mode of the distribution coincide.
 - The curve of the distribution is bell-shaped and symmetrical about the line x=μ.
 - Normal distribution is another limiting form of binomial distribution.
+- As n approaches ∞ while p remains fixed, the distribution of approaches the normal distribution with expected value 0 and variance 1.
+  This result is sometimes loosely stated by saying that the distribution of X is asymptotically normal with expected value 0 and variance 1.
+  This result is a specific case of the central limit theorem.
 - Its popular due to Central Limit Theorem.
+  The central limit theorem states that under certain (fairly common) conditions, the sum of many random variables will have an approximately normal distribution.
+  The logarithm of various variables tend to have a normal distribution, that is, they tend to have a log-normal distribution
 - Function
 	- PDF		: [1/{SQRT(2Pai)*STD}]*Expo[(X-Mean)^2/-2Variance]   {-infinite <-x-> infinite}
 	- Mean  	: Mean